dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/nodejs/overview.md

 ## Inserting Data via Arrow

-[Apache Arrow](../../guides/python/sql_on_arrow) can be used to insert data into DuckDB without making a copy:
+[Apache Arrow](../../guides/python/sql_on_arrow) can be used to insert data into DataMiner without making a copy:

 ```js
 const arrow = require('apache-arrow');